suraj-singh12/CSE221-MVC-Programming/MVC NOTES/readme.txt

 vendor dir: contains all the dependencies that are installed using composer

-web.php: contains all routes (URLs) of the project
+web.php: contains all routes (URLs) of the project (web application routes & middleware)

 -----------------------------------------------------------------------------------------